eugenioLopezRamos/slika-photography/README.md

 ** IN PROGRESS **
-- Add vanity URLs to blog posts
+- Add vanity URLs to blog posts -> Need to do validations on slugs(maybe make titles unique) and make slugs all lowercase

 **DONE**